JustinGOSSES/justingosses-website/data/blog/compliance-does-not-work-on-all-dependency-risks.md

 ---
-title: 'Compliance does not work on all dependency risks'
+title: 'Why compliance does not work well with sustainability related code dependency risks'
 date: 2025-09-06T01:32:14Z
 lastmod: '2025-02-10'
 tags: ['open-data', 'gov', data, python, 'data-dot-json']
 draft: true
-summary: 'The different shapes of types dependency risks explains why compliance does not work well for all risk types.'
+summary: 'While compliance approaches to software dependency risk works well with vulnerability, malicious code, and license risks, compliance is a poor match for reducing sustainability related risks and likely for security posture risks as well.
+In this blog post we explore why that is the case.'
 layout: PostSimple
 bibliography: references-data.bib
 canonicalUrl: https://justingosses.com/blog/compliance-does-not-work-on-all-dependency-risks/